 The Wallace Collection is a lesser-known but interesting free museum and gallery in Marylebone.

-There is regular free music in a church near Trafalgar Square https://www.stmartin-in-the-fields.org/whats-on/?category=212
+There is regular free music in this church near Trafalgar Square https://www.stmartin-in-the-fields.org/whats-on/?category=212

 You can get Free comedy (some nights) https://www.angelcomedy.co.uk/whats-on/

 All of London’s big parks are free – St James, Hyde Park.
 Kensington Park – Green Park – all close enough to each other to do them all in a day.

 Eating and Drinking

 If you want to check if a restaurant or cafe is clean before you eat – you can search the food

-We have found that you can always get good value meals at the chain Cote Brasserie – with a 2 course set menu for under £12 and a full breakfast £
+We have found that we always get good value meals at the chain Cote Brasserie – with a 2 course set menu for under £12 and a full breakfast £

 A Bar with probably the best view on the Thames – https://www.thetattershallcastle.co.uk/home

 It’s on a boat moored opposite the London Eye and just down the Thames from the Houses of Parliament.

 You’d probably pay £3.00 for a teabag in a cardboard cup in a Starbucks or Costa – so a hotel is not really that expensive.